 My Tip: If you have any kind of back or spinal injury I don’t recommend this.
 It’s a fun way to spend the afternoon!
 My only regret is not bringing a GoPro to capture the rough and tumble footage.

-Lemblang is a small floating market selling food and Indonesian snacks in picturesque wooden boats.
+Lembang is a small floating market selling food and Indonesian snacks in picturesque wooden boats.
 The market is much smaller than similar ones in Bangkok or Thailand and roughly 1-2 hours from Bandung.
-It also requires an entry fee.

-We spent a day at The Hong Community is a family friendly activity that keeps alive traditional Sudanese folk lore and games.
-We spent a morning here learning the various games – most are played in groups or use organic materials like bamboo.
+We spent a day at The Hong Community, a family friendly center with countless games and activities that keeps traditional Sudanese folk lore alive.
+Most of the games are played in groups or use organic materials like bamboo.
 Check availability and more info here.

 Saung Udjo is a museum dedicated to the Angklung, a Sudanese instrument made from bamboo.
 Each one angklung produces one chord or note when shaken so a full “orchestra” is composed of many many angklung.
 Picture a hanging xylophone if you will!

-The Udjo museum sells concert performances which are a fun, interactive and family friendly experience.
+The Udjo museum has unique evening concert performances which are a fun, interactive and family friendly experience.
 The show begins with a shadow puppet performance, part of Indonesia’s cultural heritage, incorporates local children singing and dancing and ends with an audience-contributed orchestra performance.

 Personally the beginning started off “okay” for me but by the end, I loved the orchestra part!
 It was fun playing out songs with the entire audience using the unique instruments.
 Check this out if you want an immersive cultural experience.